 The Whitmans established their mission with the Cayuse tribe near the Walla Walla River.
 They held services and tried to convert the Cayuse people to their religion and beliefs.

 There were continual tensions between the Whitmans and the native tribes that escalated over time.

 One factor of this escalation was the growing number of missionaries and homesteaders that were moving west on the Oregon Trail.
 They brought with them measles and other white person diseases.

 Marcus Whitman was a doctor and was able to cure and heal the white travelers but the native people continued to die from these diseases.

 The native tribes started to believe that Marcus Whitman was a witch doctor or was trying to harm their tribes.

 The measles outbreak led to half the local Cayuse tribe losing their lives.
 This outbreak led to an attack by the Cayuse on the Whitman Mission.

 On November 29, 1847, the Whitman's were killed along with 11 other people at the mission.
 60 people were taken captive and held for ransom for a month.

-Settlers from the Willamette River Valley in Oregon banded together to avenge the Whitman's deaths and on their way to the mission they burned Indian lodges.
+Settlers from the Willamette River Valley in Oregon banded together to avenge Whitman's deaths and on their way to the mission, they burned Indian lodges.
 The Cayuse retaliated by burning the mission buildings.

 There is also a monument honoring the Whitman's and the Great Grave where the bodies of the victims are buried.